B3d3vtvng/pytocpp/README.md

 Possible features in the future could be:

-- A Python-like pass keyword
-- A Python-like break keyword
 - More advanced data types (tuple, dict, ...)

 I am not planning on implementing OOP features.